 Immerse yourself in the best in culture and arts…

-The East of England arguably offers the best in culture and arts outside of London.
-There, we’ve said it.
-Yes, it’s a bold statement, but the proof lies in the disproportionate number of nationally and internationally renowned festivals, theatres, venues and touring companies that can be found throughout Norfolk and Suffolk – along with the world-class talent they both attract and nurture.
+The East of England offers the best in culture and arts outside of London.
+We’re home to nationally and internationally renowned festivals, theatres, venues and touring companies.
+We’re also the place where world-class talent is celebrated, built and nurtured.

 Take Suffolk’s Snape Maltings and its long-running Aldeburgh Festival, which was founded by Benjamin Britten and Peter Pears in 1948 and has grown to become Europe’s most important season of live classical music.
 Or the Norfolk & Norwich Festival, a flagship multi-discipline arts festival that traces its roots back nearly 250 years.